About Granby Cum Sutton Parish

 Because we are no longer receiving funding from Nottinghamshire County Council, we would ask for a donation (we suggest £2 per person).
 Should you wish to volunteer to help please contact any of your Parish Councillors or e-mail Lois Hamson

-The Summer Newsletter
+The Winter Newsletter

 Village Hall Roof Repairs - Call for Expressions of Interest